CDL Drivers With a DUI in Georgia

 A certain major traffic violation besides a DUI can also result in a commercial driver’s license suspension for a year.
 These violations include hit-and-run accidents, vehicular homicide, failure to report an accident, as well as any felony in which commission a vehicle is used.
 A second DUI conviction can result in a lifetime license suspension.

 If a CDL holder is convicted of any traffic violation besides a parking offense, they must notify their employer within 30 days.
 It doesn’t really matter what vehicle the driver was operating at the time of the accident.
 For instance, if a truck driver was convicted of driving under the influence in their personal vehicle off duty, they also have to notify their employer.
-If the offense resulted in a license suspension, their employer can’t rehire them until the suspension is over.

 Insurance for CDL Drivers With DUI in Georgia